-To turn off effort driven scheduling for all new tasks, point to "Edit" > "Project Options..." (or use the toolbar icon) > "Schedule" and clear the "New tasks are effort driven" check box.

-To turn off effort driven scheduling for a single tasks, clear the "Effort Driven" check box in the "Extras" pane of the "Entry-Info-Inspector" 1.
+To turn off effort driven scheduling for all new tasks, point to "Edit" > "Project Options..." (or use the 🔄 toolbar icon) > "Schedule" and clear the "New tasks are effort driven" check box.
+To turn off effort driven scheduling for a single tasks, clear the "Effort Driven" check box in the "Extras" pane of the "Info" inspector>.